Moduli of $\mathbb{Q}$-Gorenstein pairs and applications: Preliminaries

 \begin{proof} Let $\pi \colon X' \rar X$ be a log resolution of $(X,\Delta)$, and let $\pi^*(K_X+\Delta)= \K X'. + \Delta' + E' + \Gamma' - F'$.
 Here $\Delta'$ denotes the strict transform of $\Delta$, the divisors $E'$, $\Gamma'$, and $F'$ are effective, $\pi$-exceptional, and share no common components.
 Furthermore, $\Gamma'$ is reduced, while the coefficients of $E'$ are in $(0,1)$.
 Let $\Xi'$ denote the reduced $\pi$-exceptional divisor, and fix a rational number $0 < \epsilon \ll 1$.
 Then, $(X',\Delta' + E' + \Gamma' + \epsilon (\Xi' - \Gamma'))$ is dlt, and it has the same pluricanonical ring as $(X,\Delta)$.
 Furthermore, by the addition of $\epsilon (\Xi' - \Gamma')$, every $\pi$-exceptional divisor that is not in $\Gamma$ is in the relative stable base locus of $\K X'. +\Delta' + E' + \Gamma' + \epsilon (\Xi' - \Gamma')$.
 Finally, by assumption and the choice of $\epsilon$, every log canonical center of $(X',\Delta' + E' + \Gamma' + \epsilon (\Xi' - \Gamma'))$ dominates $S$.

-Since the fibers have dimension at most three, by \cite{KMM94} and \cite{HMX18}*{Theorem 1.9.1}, it follows that $(X',\Delta' + E' + \Gamma' + \epsilon (\Xi' - \Gamma'))$ has a relative good minimal model over a non-empty open subset $U \subseteq S$.
+By assumption, the general fiber has a good minimal model.
+Thus, by \cite{HMX18}*{Theorem 1.9.1}, it follows that $(X',\Delta' + E' + \Gamma' + \epsilon (\Xi' - \Gamma'))$ has a relative good minimal model over a non-empty smooth affine open subset $U \subseteq S$.
 Then, as by assumption there are no vertical log canonical centers, it follows from \cite{HX13}*{Theorem 1.1} that $(X',\Delta' + E' + \Gamma' + \epsilon (\Xi' - \Gamma'))$ has a relative good minimal model over $S$.
 Since every $\pi$-exceptional divisor that is not in $\Gamma'$ is in the relative stable base locus, any such divisor is contracted on the minimal model.
-This shows the first part of the claim.
+This shows that the achieved model is a relative good minimal model of $(X,\Delta)$ over $S$ in the sense of Birkar--Shokurov (see \cite{LT22}*{Definition 2.8}); that it, it is a good minimal model where we allow to extract some log canonical places.
+But then, by \cite{LT22}*{Lemma 2.9}, the existence of such model also implies the existence of a minimal model in the usual sense.
+In turn, this latter model is also good by \cite{HMX}*{Lemma 2.9.1}, and the first part of the claim follows.